 The heart of the Guide section was, and continues to be, the Patrol.
 Led by the Patrol Leader, who was assisted by the Patrol Second, the Patrol was expected to take on projects and challenges as an independent group, as well as joining in with unit activities.
 In Guiding's early years, Patrol Leaders wore chevron-style stripes on the sleeve, these were replaced by vertical stripes on the left shirt pocket.
 From 1968 until the early 2000s these were replaced by curved stripes worn next to the Patrol badge, since the 2000s metal pin badges have been used instead.

 The other 'badge of office' of a Patrol Leader, was the Patrol Flag - this was a white fabric pennant, which had the Patrol flower or bird printed, painted or embroidered on it, which was carried on her Guide Stave - Patrol members' staves did not have flags.

 As well as Patrol members wearing their Patrol badge, up to the mid-1960s each Guide also wore a couple of folded braid strips on one shoulder, referred to as a 'shoulder knot', in their Patrol colours.

 As well as the regular selection of bird or flower emblems, a blank Patrol badge was also available, to allow Guide patrols to choose an alternative name and embroider their own emblems.

 Prior to World War 2, Senior Guides/Land Rangers also had Patrols - in their case named after trees.
 Five designs were introduced in the early 1920s, with three further designs introduced a few years later.
 As with Guides, there were Ranger Patrol Leaders, and Ranger shoulder knots in Patrol colours were also worn.
-In Sea Rangers at one point there were also Patrols, with transfers available for making Patrol badges - later they had Port and Starboard watches instead.
-Ranger Patrols seem to have been dropped in the 1940s.
+In Sea Rangers at one point there were also Patrols, with transfers available for making Patrol badges featuring different types of sea bird - later they had Port and Starboard watches instead.
+Ranger Patrols seem to have been dropped in the early 1940s.